-Canadian energy embodies the ultimate contrarian bet.
+Canadian energy represents the ultimate contrarian bet.
 This is because oversupply, bloated takeaway capacity and irresponsible federal policies have sunk prices to fresh 25-years lows, while staggering losses erased dozens of billions of shareholder value.

 Investors deserted en masse and dumped their stakes in oil and gas producers with little regard for the underlying fundamentals or the nature of the industry, which is to ease cyclical bumps.
 As a result, on the basis of normal earning power and asset factors, the stocks of many well-run businesses appear undervalued.